 When I first saw the title of this story, I bought it immediately!
 What a great book to read to your kids if you too put chicken feet in your bone broths as Joey’s Italian grandmother did.

 This story leads right into chicken broth making and an explanation to your kids as to why Joey’s grandma (and you!) put chicken feet in your broth.
 What a great springboard for casually teaching your kids about the importance and value of homemade, gelatin-rich bone broths.

-As a bonus, there is a recipe included at the back of the book — not for bone broth, but for the bread dolls Joey's grandma makes in the story.
+As a bonus, there is a recipe included at the back of the book — not for bone broth, but for the bread dolls Joey’s grandma makes in the story.
 While the recipe would not be considered a real food recipe, you can still follow the general idea behind it substituting your favorite bread dough.
-Or you can use the recipe I use, which is a sourdough sweetbread very similar to the one in the book.
+Or you can use the recipe I use, which is a sourdough sweet bread similar to the one in the book.